Scott Middleton is an Australian born actor currently based in Melbourne.

 Bringing home a wealth of worldly experience and expertise Scott is now based in Melbourne while still heavily involved in collaborations with colleagues all over the globe.
 He still collaborates with Psychopomp! in London and recently produced the first show with his new Bendigo based collaborative company That's Classic Entertainment.
 He is seeking new projects while quietly working away on some of his own.
 He is passionate about physical and devised theatre as well as exploring and adapting traditional forms.

 As well as his project developments Scott also works as a movement lecturer at Federation University and is thrilled to be inspiring the next generation back where his professional journey began.

 Scott's most recent work was in March this year where he adapted, production managed, movement directed and appeared in That's Classic's Two Gents, a Commedia dell'Arte adaptation of Shakespeare's The Two Gentlemen of Verona presented in Melbourne and Bendigo as part of the VCAA Playlist.

 He was also cast in La Mama's production of Chekhov's Three Sisters directed by Laurence Strangio.
 Unfortunately Melbourne entered a snap lockdown in the week before opening so it lives only as a recording.
 However Scott teamed up with Strangio and LaMama once more for their production of Traps this year which enjoyed a sold out season and rave reviews.

 Scott has also established his own company, Sheoak Productions to produce work in collaboration with a variety of colleagues nationally and internationally.
-Their premiere production, Midsummer, a Commedia dell'Arte adaptation of Shakespeare's A Midsummer Night's Dream was accepted to the 2022 VCAA Playlist and played to students and general public in Melbourne and Bendigo earlier this year.
+Sheoak's premiere production, Midsummer, a Commedia dell'Arte adaptation of Shakespeare's A Midsummer Night's Dream was accepted to the VCAA Playlist and played to students and general public in Melbourne and Bendigo early in 2022.